satellite-image-deep-learning/techniques/README.md

   14.3.8.
 [AI-based Super resolution and change detection to enforce Sentinel-2 systematic usage](https://medium.com/@sistema_gmbh/ai-based-super-resolution-and-change-detection-to-enforce-sentinel-2-systematic-usage-65aa37d0365) -> Worldview-2 images (2m) were used to create a reference dataset and increase the spatial resolution of the Copernicus sensor from 10m to 5m

   14.3.9.
-[SRCDNet](https://github.com/liumency/SRCDNet) -> The pytorch implementation for "Super-resolution-based Change Detection Network with Stacked Attention Module for Images with Different Resolutions ".
+[SRCDNet](https://github.com/liumency/SRCDNet) -> Super-resolution-based Change Detection Network with Stacked Attention Module for Images with Different Resolutions.
 SRCDNet is designed to learn and predict change maps from bi-temporal images with different resolutions

   14.3.10.
 [Model-Guided Deep Hyperspectral Image Super-resolution](https://github.com/chengerr/Model-Guided-Deep-Hyperspectral-Image-Super-resolution) -> code accompanying the paper: Model-Guided Deep Hyperspectral Image Super-Resolution